webforward/gitdeploy/README.md

  // Your configurable options here, see deploy.php
  $gd->deploy();
  ```
- 3. Setup a check/method in which the above code is not publicly accessible from
+ 3. Setup a check/method in which the above code is not publicly accessible by anyone,
- the internet, it should be placed behind an admin php session, or the requirement
+ the code should be placed behind an admin php session, or the requirement
  to enter a secret key or password to run the deploy() function.
 Check `deploy.php`
  for an easy method of how this can be implemented.
  4. Make sure these files also exist within your git repository else (depending on your